Errol Roman – CBT & EFT Therapist

 |Anxiety||Emotional abuse||Panic disorder and panic attacks|

 |Bereavement and grief reaction||Emotional/Binge eating||Phobias|

 |Diabetes||Low self-esteem||Social anxiety|

-There is a high degree of flexibility in my private work and this makes me easily accessible to his client.
-I operate from two clinics, Lily House in South Woodford and Cherry Tree Therapy Centre in Buckhurst Hill.
-I am easily contactable by telephone: 07900310123 and/or email (Email: email@example.com) and therapy sessions are arranged according to the needs of the client during the daytime, evenings or weekends.
+There is a high degree of flexibility in my private work and this makes me easily accessible.
+I operate from two clinics and online, the clinics are: Lily House in South Woodford and Cherry Tree Therapy Centre in Buckhurst Hill.
+I am easily contactable by telephone (07900310123) and/or email (email@example.com) and therapy sessions are arranged according to the needs of the client during the daytime, evenings or weekends.

-The CBT sessions usually last for approximately one hour.
-Generally the first two sessions are concerned with an assessment of the problems, the development of a shared (collaborative) understanding of how the problem(s) are perpetuated (kept going) and starting the process of setting goals for therapy.
+The CBT and/or EFT sessions usually last for approximately one hour.
+Generally, the first two sessions (for CBT) and three sessions (for EFT) are concerned with an assessment of the problems, the development of a shared (collaborative) understanding of how the problem(s) and how they are perpetuated (kept going).
 The number of sessions varies in accordance with the nature of the problem(s), however a rough guide would be 6-12.
-One session may be adequate for some people

 Does CBT Work?